|

 Combining her unique use of live-looped cello soundscapes, ethereal vocals and soulful poetry, she creates a transportive and mesmerising world leaving audiences captivated and spell-bound.

-In spring 2025, Sarah will join a cohort of artists and scientists on a research expedition around Svalbard as part of The Arctic Circle Residency.
-She will spend 2 ½ weeks on board a barquentine boat circumnavigating this frontier of climate change, taking underwater recordings, and playing her carbon fibre cello amidst the melting ice and glaciers; all of which will inspire her much anticipated debut album.
+In spring 2025, Sarah joined a cohort of artists and scientists on a research expedition around Svalbard as part of The Arctic Circle Residency.
+She spent 2 weeks on board a barquentine boat circumnavigating this frontier of climate change, taking underwater recordings, and playing her carbon fibre cello amidst the melting ice and glaciers; all of which will inspire her much anticipated debut album in 2026.

 Sarah has appeared at countless festivals across the globe, building a reputation as a formidable session cellist over 10+ years for artists such as Michael Chapman, Bridget St. John, The Mediaeval Baebes, The Magpies, Gren Bartley and more.
 Since going solo, her live film ‘Rooted’ was selected to be screened at the infamous Kendal Mountain Festival, at which she has also shared stages with the likes of Sam Lee, Robert MacFarlane and Simon Armitage.